 Best Position Fit

-Strong leadership abilities.
+Minkah has strong leadership abilities and he loves football.
+He is a very intense football player.
 Is the quarterback on the field.
 Has great hands in press coverage.
 Possesses elite recovery speed.
-Great hands for the position.
 Reads the quarterback well, and gets to the target in a hurry.

 Minkah is physically gifted with rare speed, and was the backbone of Alabama’s defense.
 His ability to cover sideline to sideline helped Alabama become No. 1 in scoring and No. 2 in total defense.
-Although he could possibly play at outside corner, his best position is probably at free safety or in the slot.
-This blueprint is stamped into his college career.
+Although he could possibly play at outside corner, his best position is probably at free safety or nickelback.
+The blueprint was stamped into his college career, by Nick Saban.
 Minkah should hear his name called in the top 10.

-11/05/2016 – Minkah Fitzpatrick moves to safety due to Eddie Jackson (fractures leg) season ending injury.
+11/05/2016 – Minkah Fitzpatrick moves to safety due to Eddie Jackson’s season ending injury.

 12/08/2017 – Alabama DB Minkah Fitzpatrick wins Bednarik Award